dsuryd/dotNetify-Elements/ViewModels/Docs/Customization.md

 [inset]
 <br/>

-An element's _css_ property is great for one-off styling, but if you need to apply the same styles repeatedly, it's recommended to create stateless styled components instead.
+An element's _css_ property is great for one-off styling, but if you need to apply the same styles repeatedly, it's recommended to create reusable styled components instead.

 #### Theming

 To customize all element instances, _Elements_ provides a theme object, where you can define CSS styles for every element, including its sub-components.
-The light and dark built-in themes are available:
+There are two built-in themes, the light and dark themes, which you can try out here:

 [inset]
 <br/>

-See [Theme](layout/theme) for complete content of these theme objects.
-You can derive a custom theme starting from one of these, and specify how it should differ by overriding the desired object properties.
+for the complete content of these theme objects, see [Theme](layout/theme).
+You can derive a custom theme starting from them, and specify how it should differ by overriding the desired object properties.
 For example:

 ```jsx
 import React from 'react';